(If you haven’t read Part 1, I recommend you start there!)

 What can you do?
 One of the most effective strategies here may be to simply count to ten and hug your child during this time.
 The natural reduction in cortisol during a fear response coupled with the close contact with your child (which should help increase empathic and sensitive responding) may be enough to calm the yelling and allow you to discuss what happened with your child.
 But if after this you still feel too emotionally aroused, you can try the aforementioned techniques for loss of emotional control until you’ve calmed down.
 Know, however, that your child has most likely learned a lesson and taking the time to calm yourself won’t close the window to him/her internalizing a message.

 Yelling seems to go hand in hand with parenting these days and yet clearly it doesn’t need to.
 To be clear, I’m not talking about the one or two word yell to get attention when things are too loud – that’s not “yelling” in my books.
-I firmly believe one of the biggest reasons we find ourselves yelling so frequently is that many of us don’t have that tone of voice that tells our children we’re serious this time.
-That firm, but loving, voice that they know to listen to.
-We naturally have it when they are about to put themselves in danger, but it’s not imminent and they almost always listen.
+I firmly believe one of the biggest reasons we find ourselves yelling so frequently is that many of us don’t have that tone of voice that tells our children we need them to focus on us for a moment.
+That firm, but loving, voice that they know to listen to, even if they don’t agree (because discussion is clearly important too).
+You may not have a child that does what you say when you say it, but you’ll have a dialogue and that’s hugely important.
+At that stage you talk to your child about what you want and why – just as you hopefully would do that when they are attempting to get your attention and have you listen to them.

 If you’re committed to stop yelling, there’s a great resources for you called The Orange Rhino.
 Perhaps I’ll see you over there!